 Step I – Plan your itinerary

-There is some advance prep-work that you will need to do before beginning the application process, which is the stage I found to be the most tedious.
+There is some advance prep-work that you will need to do before beginning the application process, which is the stage I found to be rather tedious.
 You will need to provide a detailed trip itinerary with your permit application; in other words, you will need to specify a campsite location for every night you are on the trail.
-This helps the forest service limit the traffic load on the trail at any given point and can also serve as a reference which can help to locate you in the event of an emergency situation.
+Although it is mandatory to start on the start date and trailhead as specified, you are not expected to adhere to the itinerary strictly, you do have flexibility and can camp wherever you choose and exit when you desire (with the exception of an exit at Whitney Portal, you are bound to a strict end date due to the quota).
+Providing a detailed itinerary helps the forest service limit the traffic load on the trail at any given point and can also serve as a reference which can help to locate you in the event of an emergency or if you are reported overdue or missing.

 The trip itinerary drop-down list is organized in alphabetical order.
 The list items do not necessarily correlate with any map, guide, or online resources that I have found to date and the list is exhaustively long, which makes item selection mind-boggling.
 However, I did discover an extremely handy SEKI (an acronym for Sequoia-Kings Canyon National Parks) Backcountry Zones Map that someone named ‘tomba’ posted on a High Sierra Topix Forum (thank you, tomba!).
 These zones are used in the drop-down list (grouped together using the prefix “SEKI”) for the wilderness permits to designate planned camping locations.
 This map will help you outline the majority of your hike for the permit.